 A dental implant is actually a tiny biocompatible post that is available in many shapes, sizes and material.
 An implant anchored crown is comprised of three parts: the post, an abutment, and the dental crown.
+The dental implant procedure will take the longest of all your options.
 The post will need to be surgically placed into the jawbone at the location of the missing tooth.

 During the next few months, the implant post will fuse with the surrounding jaw bone to create a stable foundation for your replacement tooth.
-The next piece is the abutment and it is attached to the implant post.
-Then the dental crown is secured to that.
+The next piece is the abutment and your dentist will attach it to the implant post.
+Then they will secure the dental crown to that.

 The dental implant process will take many months to complete and is the most expensive option.
 However, it is the most comfortable and permanent solution.
 The implant is the only option that will replace the missing tooth root keeping your jaw bone stimulated and healthy.
-Unlike a dental bridge, a tooth implant will not require healthy teeth to be damaged.
+Unlike a dental bridge, a tooth implant will not damage healthy teeth.
 This is the most stable, attractive and comfortable solution.

 For many years, the typical way to replace a missing tooth was with a dental bridge.
 A bridge is a fixed dental restoration that is comprised of two dental crowns on both ends with a replacement tooth (the pontic) in between them.
-The crowns and the pontic are fused together to create a single restoration that will bridge the gap created by the missing tooth.
+Your dentist will fuse the crowns and the pontic together to create a single restoration that will bridge the gap.

-The two adjacent teeth will need to be abraded to create room for the dental crowns.
-Then the bridge can be cemented into place, filling in the gap in your smile.
+The dentist will need to grind down those two adjacent natural teeth to create room for the dental crowns.
+Then he can cement the bridge into place, filling in the gap in your smile.

-Having a bridge placed will only require two visits.
+It only takes two visits to place a bridge.
 It is a much more affordable solution and the process will take less than a month to complete.
 While this solution is cheaper and faster, it requires damaging perfectly teeth and it does not prevent bone loss.

-A partial denture can also be used to replace one tooth and is easily the most economical solution.
-However, some partials need metal clasps to stay in place and these can be easily seen when speaking or smiling.
+Dentists can use a partial denture to replace one tooth and is easily the most economical solution.
+However, some partials need metal clasps to stay in place.
+You can easily see these when a person is speaking or smiling.
 They are also capable of moving around while speaking or eating.

 They will require daily additional care that includes removing them nightly to soak in a cleaning solution.
 While not the most popular solution, this is the cheapest one.